Lucetia/piracy/README.md

 #### Scripts and Tools

--   [plex_top_playlists](https://github.com/pbrink231/plex_top_playlists) A python script to get top weekly or top popular lists and put them in plex as playlists.
--   [JBOPS](https://github.com/blacktwin/JBOPS) Just a Bunch Of Plex Scripts
--   [plex-subtitles-normalizer](https://github.com/caridy/plex-subtitles-normalizer) CLI tool to fix subtitles needed by Plex Media Center
--   [plex_autoscan](https://github.com/l3uddz/plex_autoscan) Script to assist sonarr/radarr with plex imports.
--   [plexupdate](https://github.com/mrworf/plexupdate) script to simplify the life of Linux Plex Media Server users.
--   [plex2netflix](https://github.com/SpaceK33z/plex2netflix) See how much of your media from Plex is available on Netflix.
--   [plexReport](https://github.com/bstascavage/plexReport) Scripts to generate a weekly email of new additions to Plex
--   [plex-sync](https://github.com/jacobwgillespie/plex-sync) A simple command-line utility to synchronize watched/seen status between different Plex Media Servers.
--   [PlexIPTV](https://github.com/xiaodoudou/PlexIPTV) This app simulates a DVR device for Plex by providing a layer to any IPTV provider (that provide an m3u8 playlist)
--   [Plex Media Tagger](https://github.com/ccjensen/PlexMediaTagger) Uses the metadata held in the PlexMediaServer to tag media files
--   [PlexEmail](https://github.com/jakewaldron/PlexEmail) This script aggregates all-new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
--   [Transmogrify](https://github.com/Transmogrify-for-Plex/Transmogrify-for-Plex-chrome) A Chrome extension that adds several features to the Plex/Web 2.0 client for Plex
--   [PlexAuth](https://github.com/hjone72/PlexAuth) Plex based authentication using PHP
--   [Phlex](https://github.com/d8ahazard/Phlex) A super-sexy voice interface for the Plex HTPC
--   [Plex Redirect](https://github.com/ITRav4/PlexRedirect) a Plex landing page that redirects you to various sites.
--   [Plaxt](https://plaxt.herokuapp.com/) Webhook-based Trakt.tv scrobbling for Plex
 -   [goplaxt](https://github.com/XanderStrike/goplaxt/) Full rewrite of the above, written in Go and deployable with Docker
--   [plxdwnld](https://piplong.run/plxdwnld/) Bookmarklet for downloading original files from the Plex web interface
--   [Kitana](https://github.com/pannal/Kitana) Kitana exposes your Plex plugin interfaces "to the outside world".
--   [Python-PlexLibrary](https://github.com/adamgot/python-plexlibrary) Python command-line utility for creating and maintaining dynamic Plex libraries based on "recipes".
--   [NowShowing](https://github.com/ninthwalker/NowShowing) Generates an email and web page of Plex recently added content
 -   ["My (scripted) solution to having a single Movies library for 4k and non-4k."](https://www.reddit.com/r/PleX/comments/afs8m9/my_scripted_solution_to_having_a_single_movies/) Post by /u/spazatk
--   [PlexMissingEpisodes](https://github.com/MysticRyuujin/PlexMissingEpisodes) Scan Plex library for missing episodes using TheTVDB#
--   [Gaps](https://github.com/JasonHHouse/Gaps) Find the missing movies in your Plex Server
--   [PlexRecs](https://github.com/nwithan8/PlexRecs) A Discord bot that provides movie and TV show recommendations from your Plex library
 -   ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi, and an NVIDIA Shield
 -   [Varken](https://github.com/Boerderij/Varken) Standalone application to aggregate data from the Plex ecosystem into InfluxDB using Grafana for a frontend
+-   ["I made my own Pseudo TV for Plex with Kodi and Nvidia Shield"](https://old.reddit.com/r/PleX/comments/awsvp9/i_made_my_own_pseudo_tv_for_plex_with_kodi_and/ehox9zf/) - Guide from /u/nads84 on how to make your own "live" TV channels with a Plex library, Kodi and NVIDIA Shield.
+-   [DocDownloader](https://docdownloader.com/) - Scribd Downloader; Issuu Downloader; Slideshare Downloader; Academia Downloader.
+Scribd Downloader.
+-   [Gaps](https://github.com/JasonHHouse/Gaps) - Find the missing movies in your Plex Server.
+-   [JBOPS](https://github.com/blacktwin/JBOPS) - Just a Bunch Of Plex Scripts
+-   [killstream](https://github.com/blacktwin/JBOPS/tree/master/killstream) - Killing streams is a Plex Pass only feature.
+So these scripts will only work for Plex Pass users.
+-   [Kitana](https://github.com/pannal/Kitana) - Kitana exposes your Plex plugin interfaces "to the outside world".
+-   [NowShowing](https://github.com/ninthwalker/NowShowing) - Generates an email and web page of Plex recently added content
+-   [Phlex](https://github.com/d8ahazard/Phlex) - A super-sexy voice interface for the Plex HTPC
+-   [Plaxt](https://plaxt.herokuapp.com/) - Webhook-based Trakt.tv scrobbling for Plex
+-   [Plex Media Tagger](https://github.com/ccjensen/PlexMediaTagger) - Uses the metadata held in the PlexMediaServer to tag media files
+-   [Plex Redirect](https://github.com/ITRav4/PlexRedirect) - a Plex landing page that redirects you to various sites.
+-   [plex_autoscan](https://github.com/l3uddz/plex_autoscan) - Script to assist sonarr/radarr with plex imports.
+-   [plex_top_playlists](https://github.com/pbrink231/plex_top_playlists) - A python script to get top weekly or top popular lists and put them in plex as playlists.
+-   [plex-subtitles-normalizer](https://github.com/caridy/plex-subtitles-normalizer) - CLI tool to fix subtitles needed by Plex Media Center.
+-   [plex-sync](https://github.com/jacobwgillespie/plex-sync) - A simple command-line utility to synchronize watched / seen status between different Plex Media Servers.
+-   [plex2netflix](https://github.com/SpaceK33z/plex2netflix) - See how much of your media from Plex is available on Netflix.
+-   [PlexAuth](https://github.com/hjone72/PlexAuth) - Plex based authentication using PHP.
+-   [PlexEmail](https://github.com/jakewaldron/PlexEmail) - This script aggregates all new TV, movie and music releases for the past configured time then optionally writes to your web directory and sends out an email.
+-   [PlexIPTV](https://github.com/xiaodoudou/PlexIPTV) - This app simulates a DVR device for Plex by providing a layer to any IPTV provider (that provide a m3u8 playlist).
+-   [PlexMissingEpisodes](https://github.com/MysticRyuujin/PlexMissingEpisodes) - Scan Plex library for missing episodes using TheTVDB.
+-   [PlexRecs](https://github.com/nwithan8/PlexRecs) - A Discord bot that provides movie and TV show recommendations from your Plex library.
+-   [plexReport](https://github.com/bstascavage/plexReport) - Scripts to generate a weekly email of new additions to Plex.
+-   [plexupdate](https://github.com/mrworf/plexupdate) - script to simplify the life of Linux Plex Media Server users.
+-   [plxdwnld](https://piplong.run/plxdwnld/) - Bookmarklet for downloading original files from the Plex web interface
+-   [Python-PlexLibrary](https://github.com/adamgot/python-plexlibrary) - Python command line utility for creating and maintaining dynamic Plex libraries based on "recipes".
+-   [Transmogrify](https://github.com/Transmogrify-for-Plex/Transmogrify-for-Plex-chrome) - A Chrome extension that adds several features to the Plex/Web 2.0 client for Plex.

 #### Sharing